fungos34/RS232_communication_tutorial/README.txt

 Problem Set:
           write within bkp_communication.py all predefined functions to pass all the tests in test_bkp_communication.py.
-          (Run the tests with the command "python -m pytest" in your terminal) run the pytest in terminal with the command "python -m pytest" to get detailed information about your progress.
+          Run the pytest in your terminal with the command "python -m pytest" to get detailed information about your progress.
 Extra Problem: write a function to monitor all values for voltage, current and status of the device over an arbitrary time.
 Extra Problem: wrap all your functionality in a self made class.
 Extra Problem: setup the communication via asynchronous communication (python module 'asyncio')